alexrobinett/Signforge-CMS/README.md

 - Live Preview Enhancements: We aim to improve the live preview feature by adding more customization options and providing a more interactive experience.
 - Template Library Expansion: We plan to expand the template library to provide users with more options for promotions and welcome messages.
-- Player Compatibility Enhancements: We aim to further enhance the compatibility of the application with a wider range of digital signage players, making it easier to deploy and use.

-By implementing these optimizations, we hope to provide a better user experience and meet the evolving needs of our customers.
-Thank you for considering the SignForge application for your digital signage needs!